dylanquaale/home-bros/README.md

 https://arcane-savannah-38796.herokuapp.com/

 ## Description
-- User Story

 AS A REAL ESTATE BROKER
 I WANT TO SHOW HOMEBUYERS MY CURRENT REAL ESTATE LISTINGS HOMEBUYERS CAN SAVE/DELETE LISTINGS
 SO THAT IT’S EASIER FOR HOMEBUYERS TO SEARCH FOR A HOUSE AND RECALL HOUSES THAT THEY LIKE.

-As a real estate brokerage we wanted to make a web app the makes it easy for our clients to view and save our current listings along with save their information to our site.
+- As a real estate brokerage we wanted to make a web app the makes it easy for our clients to view and save our current listings along with save their information to our site.
+Users can create a profile signup/login/logout/save properties and delete properties.
+Along with being able to update all of your information as far as username, email and password.
+On our home page the user is presented with cards containing an image of the property along with information about the property when our dropdown arrow is clicked.
+Click the heart on the left of the card and the property is now saved as one of your saved properties and the heart is turned red.
+Navigate to your ‘saved properties’ tab and you will be presented with all of the properties you have saved.
+In the same dropdown tab on the card you will find a remove property button.
+When clicked the property is removed from your saved properties list.
+Navigate to your profile page and the user is able to update their username, email, and password.

 ## Table of contents
 - [Description](#description)